sacreative10/MemriseAutoBot/README.md

 A bot that automatically does your Memrise for you.
 It will get you the target you need swiftly and efficiently.

-<b>Note:<b> The bot does not work with the new, beta redesign for Memrise, and so you should definetly make sure that in Settings -> Learning that all the options are toggled OFF.
+<b>Note:</b> The bot does not work with the new, beta redesign for Memrise, and so you should definetly make sure that in Settings -> Learning that all the options are toggled OFF.

 ## About the Project (Important info as well):